-The first major league amateur free agent draft was held in June 1965.
-Rick Monday was the first player selected in the draft.
-The first player drafted by the Cincinnati Reds in the first round was the seventeen year old Carbo, the 16th overall pick in the draft.
-To demonstrate what an inexact science the baseball draft is, the second round pick of the Reds was future Hall of Fame catcher Johnny Bench.
+The major leagues’ first amateur free-agent draft was held in June 1965.
+Rick Monday was the first player selected.
+The first player drafted by the Cincinnati Reds in the first round was the 17-year-old Carbo, the 16th overall pick in the draft.
+To demonstrate what an inexact science the baseball draft is, the second-round pick of the Reds was future Hall of Fame catcher Johnny Bench.

-Carbo was slow to justify his selection as the first round pick.
-Carbo's temper, combined with his failure to take the game seriously enough, retarded his progress, while Bench took the fast track to the majors, making his debut in 1967.
-Carbo’s teammates labeled him “The Idiot,” a title which would have probably made him feel right at home on the 2004 Red Sox.
-In 1965 at Tampa (Single-A Florida State League), Carbo hit a mere .218 with no homers and only 19 RBI.
-The following year, he demonstrated some pop in his bat at Peninsula (Single-A Carolina League) with 15 homers, 57 RBI, and a .269 batting average.
+Carbo was slow to justify his selection as the first-round pick.
+His temper, combined with his failure to take the game seriously enough, retarded his progress, while Bench took the fast track to the majors, making his debut in 1967.
+Carbo’s teammates labeled him “The Idiot,” a title that would have probably made him feel right at home on the 2004 Red Sox.
+In 1965 at Tampa (Class A Florida State League), Carbo hit a mere .218 with no homers and only 19 RBIs.
+The following year, he demonstrated some pop in his bat at Peninsula (Class A Carolina League) with 15 homers, 57 RBIs, and a .269 batting average.

-In 1967 at Knoxville (Double-A Southern League), his average took a tailspin to .201 with just two homers and 27 RBI.
-At Asheville (also the Southern League) the next year, Carbo was now known as “The Clown,” but it was at this stop in the minors where he began to put it together.
-Carbo became the rehabilitation project of his manager George "Sparky" Anderson, who moved Carbo from third base to the outfield.
-Under Anderson’s tutelage, Carbo’s numbers improved to a .281 batting average, 20 homers and 66 RBI.
+In 1967 at Knoxville (Double-A Southern League), Carbo’s average took a tailspin to .201 with just two homers and 27 RBIs.
+At Asheville (also the Southern League) the next year, Carbo was now known as “The Clown,” but it was at this stop in the minors that he began to put it together.
+Carbo became the rehabilitation project of his manager, Sparky Anderson, who moved him from third base to the outfield.
+Under Anderson’s tutelage, Carbo’s numbers improved to a .281 batting average, 20 homers, and 66 RBIs.

-The next year in Indianapolis, Carbo played for Vern Rapp.
-Carbo hit .359 with 21 HR and 76 RBI at Indianapolis in 1969, and was named Minor League Player of the Year.
-He earned a call-up to the Reds, and made his major league debut on September 2.
-In an 8-2 loss to the Chicago Cubs at Crosley Field, Carbo pinch-hit for pitcher Dennis Ribant in the sixth inning against Ferguson Jenkins.
-Carbo was called out on strikes.
+The next year in Triple-A Indianapolis, Carbo played for Vern Rapp.
+He hit .359 with 21 home runs and 76 RBIs and was named Minor League Player of the Year by The Sporting News.
+He earned a call-up to the Reds, and made his major-league debut on September 2.
+In an 8-2 loss to the Chicago Cubs at Crosley Field, Carbo pinch-hit for pitcher Dennis Ribant in the sixth inning against Ferguson Jenkins and was called out on strikes.
 He had two more plate appearances the remainder of the season as a pinch-hitter, going hitless, and one appearance as a pinch-runner.

 Carbo and manager Sparky Anderson were both promoted to the Reds in 1970.
 Anderson platooned Carbo with the right-handed-hitting Hal McRae in left field.
-Carbo was the starter on Opening Day, April 6, 1970, against the Montreal Expos at Crosley Field, hitting in the seven spot in the order.
-After grounding out in his first plate appearance, Carbo homered off Joe Sparma for his first major league hit in the fourth inning.
+Carbo was the starter on Opening Day, April 6, 1970, against the Montreal Expos at Crosley Field, hitting seventh in the batting order.
+After grounding out in his first plate appearance, Carbo homered off Joe Sparma for his first major-league hit in the fourth inning.
 He later walked and singled in a 5-1 Reds victory.
-Carbo jokingly described the home run to Herb Crehan, as “the longest home run in baseball history.
+Carbo jokingly described the home run to Herb Crehan as “the longest home run in baseball history.
 I hit it out of the park onto Route I-95.
-It landed in a truck and they found it in Florida, 1300 miles away.”
+It landed in a truck and they found it in Florida, 1,300 miles away.”

 After Carbo had begun to pay dividends in 1970 to the Reds for their first-round draft investment in him, he slipped in 1971.
-His batting average fell to .219 with five home runs and 20 RBI in 106 games.
-He had held out in spring training due to a contract dispute.
+His batting average fell to .219 with 5 home runs and 20 RBIs in 106 games.
+He had held out for more money in spring training.
 Drug use began to take its toll on his body.
 “I was a drug addict and alcoholic for 28 years,” Carbo told The Sporting News’ Andy Clendennen in a 2001 interview.
 “I started drinking when I was about 16 or 17, started on marijuana when I was 21, did cocaine when I was 22 or 23, and got into crystal meth, Dexedrines, Benzedrines, Darvons, codeine.
 There wasn’t much that I didn’t do.”
-A holdout again in spring training 1972, Carbo was traded to the St. Louis Cardinals after hitting only .143 in 19 games.
-The trade for outfielder/first baseman Joe Hague took place on May 19, 1972.
+A holdout again in spring training 1972, Carbo was traded to the St. Louis Cardinals for outfielder/first baseman Joe Hague on May 19 after hitting only .143 in 19 games.
 Carbo spent the balance of the 1972 and 1973 seasons with the Cardinals, hitting .258 in 99 games in 1972 and improving to .286 in 111 games in 1973.

 During his first season in Boston, Carbo quickly became a favorite of both the fans and the press.
 His gift of gab made him the Kevin Millar of his time with the media.
 Scipio Spinks, a former Cardinals teammate, sent Carbo a stuffed gorilla dressed in a Cardinals uniform which Carbo traveled with and named “Mighty Joe Young.”

 During the magical 1975 season, Carbo was a key bench contributor for the Red Sox.
 He appeared in 107 games during the regular season, playing the outfield in 85 games and serving as the DH in 13.
-Although he hit only .257, he amassed an OBP of .409, drawing 83 walks.
-(Bill James, in the New Bill James Historical Baseball Abstract, lists Carbo as nineteenth lifetime on the list of the highest rates of walks per 1,000 plate appearances.)
+Although he hit only .257, he amassed an on-base percentage of .409, drawing 83 walks.
+(Bill James, in the New Bill James Historical Baseball Abstract, lists Carbo as 19th lifetime on the list of the highest rates of walks per 1,000 plate appearances.)
 He hit 15 home runs and drove in 50 runs.
-He had two-homer games in each of the first three months of the season, including a one-man show in the leadoff spot on May 18, 1975 when he went 3-for-4, banging out two homers and driving in all four runs in a 4-2 win over the Kansas City Royals at Fenway.
-On April 27, he homered off Lerrin LaGrow and Tom Walker in a 5-4 loss to the Tigers.
-On June 10, he took Ferguson Jenkins deep twice in an 8-3 loss to the Rangers.
+He had two-homer games in each of the first three months of the season, including a one-man show in the leadoff spot on May 18 when he went 3-for-4, banging out two homers and driving in all four runs in a 4-2 win over the Kansas City Royals at Fenway.
+On April 27 he homered off Lerrin LaGrow and Tom Walker in a 5-4 loss to the Detroit Tigers.
+On June 10 he took Ferguson Jenkins deep twice in an 8-3 loss to the Texas Rangers.

 While doing the job off the bench, Carbo continued to contribute to his developing reputation for eccentric and sometimes oblivious behavior in Boston.
-During the June 26, 1975 game at Fenway, Carbo crashed into the right-field wall, taking a homer away from the Yankees’ Chris Chambliss, in the process dislodging a chaw of tobacco in his mouth.
+During the June 26 game at Fenway Park, Carbo crashed into the right-field wall while taking a homer away from the Yankees’ Chris Chambliss, in the process dislodging a chaw of tobacco in his mouth.
 Carbo is reported to have held up the game for 10 minutes while he searched for the missing chaw and then popped the same into his mouth upon discovering it on the warning track.

-With Carl Yastrzemski, Fred Lynn, and Dwight Evans manning the outfield, and Juan Beniquez in the DH spot for all three games of the Sox sweep of the three-time defending champion Oakland A’s, Carbo failed to get up off the bench during the ALCS.
-His first postseason appearance came in Game Two of the World Series at Fenway.
-Pinch-hitting for Dick Drago, Carbo lined to left field in the ninth inning of a 3-2 loss which knotted the Series at a game apiece.
+With Carl Yastrzemski, Fred Lynn, and Dwight Evans manning the outfield, and Juan Beniquez in the DH spot for all three games of the Red Sox’ sweep of the three-time defending champion Oakland A’s, Carbo failed to get up off the bench during the ALCS.
+His first postseason appearance came in Game Two of the World Series at Fenway Park.
+Pinch-hitting for Dick Drago, Carbo lined to left field in the ninth inning of a 3-2 loss that knotted the Series at a game apiece.

 Carbo was again used in a pinch-hitting role in Game Three at Cincinnati’s Riverfront Stadium and this time he delivered the first of his record-tying two pinch-hit homers in the same World Series.
-In the seventh inning, Carbo pinch-hit for Reggie Cleveland.
+In the seventh inning Carbo hit for Reggie Cleveland.
 His solo shot narrowed the Reds’ lead to 5-3 and set the stage for Dwight Evans’ game-tying homer in the ninth.
-The Sox would lose, 6-5, in 10 innings on a Joe Morgan single scoring Cesar Geronimo.
+The Red Sox lost, 6-5, in 10 innings on a Joe Morgan single scoring Cesar Geronimo.
 Geronimo had advanced aided by the controversial no-interference call made by plate umpire Larry Barnett on Ed Armbrister.

 Carbo related to Peter Golenbock what happened next: “I stepped out of the box.
 I figured, ‘He’s going to be thinking I’m going to be looking slider, so instead I’m going to be looking fastball.’
 Eastwick got the fastball up and away, where I was looking.
 I knew I would be swinging.
 I wasn’t going to be taking.
 I knew I would commit myself to where it would be difficult to stop my swing.
 I got the pitch, and I hit it.
 When I started running to first base, I didn’t know if the ball was going to go out of the park, because I knew that center field was a long ways.
 I figured it might be off the wall, and I ran to first and started for second, and I could see Geronimo turn his back, and that’s when I knew the ball was gone.
 The game was tied.”